Seward Park Torii Project

 Like the original Seward Park torii, this design takes inspiration from the famous 'floating' torii of Itsukushima shrine at Miyajima, Japan.
 The hashira are tapered upward like the camphor trees that form the hashira at Miyajima.
 The hashira will have stone texturing influenced by the stonework of Japanese American sculptor Isamu Noguchi, who created the sculpture Black Sun in Volunteer Park.

 The torii will be located close to the site of its predecessor on the north side of the Seward Park Entrance Circle.
-Certain details of the setting are still under discussion with the Parks Department.

 How can I help?